6B-Best-group/Dweller-Docs/docs/source/key_features.rst

 Spending page
 --------------------------------
-There is also a button which takes the user to the spending page allowing them to see what they have spent over the course of thier tenancy.
+There is also a button which takes the user to the spending page allowing them to see what they have spent over the course of their tenancy.
 This updates as the